 After the Concours Reine Elizabeth which launched him on the international scene, he chose to bide his time in order to enlarge and further study his repertory.
 From that moment on, the musical press started comparing him to the greatest pianists, stressing the exceptional qualities of his playing and his emotional power.

-From the Salzburg Mozarteum to the Paris Théâtre des Champs Elysées, from the Munich Herkulessaal to the Amsterdam Concertgebouw, he performs today all over Europe, in Russia, Japan, the Middle East, the U.S.A, Central and South America.
-His vast repertory, including almost 60 concertos, is based mainly on the works of Bach, Mozart, Beethoven, Schubert, Chopin, Schumann, Rachmaninov, Ravel and Prokofiev.
+From the Salzburg Mozarteum to the Paris Théâtre des Champs Elysées, from the Munich Herkulessaal to the Amsterdam Concertgebouw, he performs today all over Europe, in Russia, Japan, the Middle East, the USA, Central and South America.
+His vast repertory, including around 60 concertos, is based mainly on the works of Bach, Mozart, Beethoven, Schubert, Chopin, Schumann, Rachmaninov, Ravel and Prokofiev.
 He has performed under eminent conductors with prestigious orchestras such as the Berlin Philharmonic with Kurt Masur, the Orchestre de Paris, the Royal Philharmonic, the NHK Tokyo, and the Orchestre de la Suisse Romande.
 In addition to his pianistic activities, Abdel Rahman El Bacha is also a composer.

 He was made “Chevalier des Arts et des Lettres” by the French Minister of Culture in 1998 and in has been awarded the “Médaille de l’Ordre du Mérite” by the President of the Republic of Lebanon, the highest distinction of his native country.